buildbuddy-io/buildbuddy/website/blog/buck2.md

 | bazel w. `srcs`               | `42.580 s ± 1.881 s` |    `10.047 s ± 0.517 s` |    ` 73.009 s ± ‎ 2.975 s` |
 | bazel<br/>w. `srcs`, no `BES` | `40.455 s ± 2.275 s` |    ` 6.208 s ± 0.444 s` |    ` 70.788 s ± ‎ 4.408 s` |

-This shows that when configured correctly, Bazel performance is very competitive comparing to Buck2.
-And that Buck2 still has some rooms for growth in areas such as Remote Build Execution.
+This shows that when configured correctly, Bazel's performance is very competitive with Buck2's, and that Buck2 still has some room for growth in areas such as Remote Build Execution.

 Interested readers could find my benchmarking setup in Github repo [sluongng/buck2-rbe-bench](https://github.com/sluongng/buck2-rbe-bench) to experiment further.